Metamodernism: Greg Dember

+In Say Hello to Metamodernism! and in other writings, Dember utilizes this model in close readings of cultural artifacts found in a variety of aesthetic areas such as film, television, literary fiction, music, design and marketing, comedy, and contemporary slang.
+He also emphasizes that metamodernism can be said to characterize much of contemporary thought, in areas such as philosophy and religion, just as modernism and postmodernism have been used to characterize intellectual movements that prevailed during the modernist and postmodern periods.

 Examples of metamodernism in the arts and culture

-Vermeulen and van den Akker state that the architecture of Herzog & de Meuron is expressive of "attempts to negotiate between such opposite poles as culture and nature, the finite and the infinite, the commonplace and the ethereal, a formal structure, and a formalist unstructuring."
+Vermeulen and van den Akker state that the architecture of Herzog & de Meuron is expressive of "attempts to negotiate between such opposite poles as culture and nature, the finite and the infinite, the commonplace and the ethereal, a formal structure, and a formalist unstructuring".

 Visual arts exhibits

+The Portland Building designed by Michael Graves (also referred to as the Portland Municipal Services Building), was built in 1982; it is an early example of metamodernism in architecture.
+Graves's design synchronizes modernist structural integrity with postmodernist visual irony and creativity.

 In November 2011, the Museum of Arts and Design in New York staged an exhibition entitled No More Modern: Notes on Metamodernism, featuring the work of Pilvi Takala, Guido van der Werve, Benjamin Martin, and Mariechen Danz.

 In March 2012, Galerie Tanja Wagner in Berlin curated Discussing Metamodernism in collaboration with Vermeulen and van den Akker.
 The show featured the work of Ulf Aminde, Yael Bartana, Monica Bonvicini, Mariechen Danz, Annabel Daou, Paula Doepfner, Olafur Eliasson, Mona Hatoum, Andy Holden, Sejla Kameric, Ragnar Kjartansson, Kris Lemsalu, Issa Sant, David Thorpe, Angelika J. Trojnarski, Luke Turner, and Nastja Säde Rönkkö.

 In 2013 Andy Holden staged the exhibition Maximum Irony!
 Maximum Sincerity 1999-2003: Towards a Unified Theory of M!MS. The exhibition examined the manifesto he had written in 2003 that called for art to be simultaneously ironic and sincere.
-The exhibition told the history of the writing of the manifesto and subsequently M!MS it now often cited as a precursor to Metamodernism as a ‘structure of feeling’.
+The exhibition told the history of the writing of the manifesto and subsequently M!MS it now often cited as a precursor to Metamodernism as a "structure of feeling."

 Starting 2018 the UK Arts and Humanities Research Council (AHRC) has funded a Metamodernism Research Network.
 The Network has hosted several international symposia and conferences.